ETSU has a shared delivery model of undergraduate advisement where some advisors meet

 Students taking classes in Kingsport may contact the Kingsport Center for advisement information (423-392-8000).

-Other advisement or support areas such as Athletics, Adult, commuter, and Transfer Services (ACTS), Student Support Services or Medical Professions Advisement may contact students to discuss additional advisement opportunities or requirements.
+Other advisement or support areas such as Athletics, Student Support Services or Medical Professions Advisement may contact students to discuss additional advisement opportunities or requirements.

 Students who are pursuing secondary education licensure need to contact the College of Education during their first semester at ETSU (423-439-7626).